 Things to avoid doing

 - Do not examine yourself.

-- Do not ask your doctor to do tests or prescribe drugs he does not think to do on his own initiative.
+- Do not ask your doctor to do tests or prescribe drugs he/she does initially suggest.

 These principles and practices are elaborated on in detail in “Worried Sick?” which is a description of this program.

 (c) Fredric Neuman.